cyralinc/terraform-provider-cyral/cyral/core/README.md

 ## How to use to create new resources and data sources

+Either of HTTP and gRPC flavors of the API can be used to implement new resources and data sources. gRPC should be preferred in the new code in order to leverage strong typing.
+Care must be taken though that all generated protobuf and client code must be imported from publicly accessible git repositories.

+### Implementing a resource or data source using HTTP APIs.

 There are some main types that must be used to create new resources and data sources:
 `SchemaDescriptor`, `PackageSchema`, `SchemaReader`, `SchemaWriter` and `ResourceOperationConfig`.
 In a nutshell, these abstractions provide the means to